Poor Man’s Lasagna Recipe (Oven and Air Fryer Instructions)

 Preparing for the Freezer:

-- Right after topping with cheese, cover with few layers of plastic wrap.
-Then cover with foil and label.
-Freeze.
+- Right after topping with cheese (and before baking), cover with few layers of plastic wrap.
+Then cover with foil.
+Label and freeze.

 Prepare after Freezing: